ahoundetoungan/CDatanet/Results/README.txt

 * File `plot_data.R` plots examples of simulated data for DGPs A, B, C, and D (Figure 2).

-# Application: Effects of Social Interactions on Participation in Extracurricular
+# Empirical Application: Effects of Social Interactions on Participation in
-Activities
+Extracurricular Activities
+* This application uses data from Add Health, a program directed by Kathleen Mullan Harris and designed by J. Richard Udry, Peter S. Bearman, and Kathleen Mullan Harris at the University of North Carolina at Chapel Hill, and funded by Grant P01-HD31921 from the Eunice Kennedy Shriver National Institute of Child Health and Human Development, with cooperative funding from 23 other federal agencies and foundations.
+Information on how to obtain Add Health data files is available on the Add Health website (https://addhealth.cpc.unc.edu/).
 * File `0_Add_Health_data.R` prepares the data set to be used and produces the data summary in Table D.2 as well as Figure 3.
 * File `A_Add_Health_nofixed.R` replicates the estimations without fixed effects